vanessaanckenb/sort-lists-with-comparator/README.md

 </br>
 </br>

-* Sorting lists with classes - Example D
+* Example E: Sorting lists with classes

 Create a class that implements Comparator<T> (T represents the type of class we are going to compare, in my case I will compare my class Client)